Analysis | One role a Jan. 6 commission could play: Building an agreed-upon set of facts

-Take his opposition to a stand-alone, bipartisan commission aimed at investigating the attack at the Capitol on Jan.
-6. Shortly after the attack, he publicly accused then-President Donald Trump of fomenting the violence, though he eventually declined to support Trump’s conviction during his second impeachment trial.
+Take his opposition to a stand-alone, bipartisan commission aimed at investigating the insurrection at the Capitol on Jan.
+6. Shortly after the attack, he publicly accused President Donald Trump of fomenting the violence, although he eventually declined to support Trump’s conviction during his second impeachment trial.
 But the commission isn’t popular among Republicans and is far more likely to uncover information damaging to Republicans than to Democrats, so, despite his expressed sympathies, McConnell came up with a rationale to reject it.

-He pointed to the various investigations into individual actors being conducted by the Justice Department and, like House Minority Leader Kevin McCarthy (R-Calif.), noted that two Senate committees were doing their own probes.
+He pointed to the various investigations of individual actors being conducted by the Justice Department and, like House Minority Leader Kevin McCarthy (R-Calif.), noted that two Senate committees were doing their own investigations.

 “Obviously, the role of the former president has already been litigated exhaustively — exhaustively! — in the impeachment trial we had right here in the Senate several months ago,” McConnell said Thursday.
 “I do not believe the additional extraneous commission that Democratic leaders want would uncover crucial new facts or promote healing.
 Frankly, I do not believe it is even designed to do that.”